Skip to Content

 • Commercial Law and Creditors’ Rights

-Chris also regularly assists manufacturers, distributors and retailers with a vast array of commercial law issues, including: drafting standard terms and conditions for the sale or purchase of goods; advising clients regarding troublesome contract terms; ensuring proper contract administration; handling shipping disputes and risk of loss; representing clients in commercial disputes and litigation; and assisting with enforcing judgments and collections.
+Chris also regularly assists manufacturers, distributors and retailers with a vast array of commercial law issues, including: drafting standard terms and conditions for the sale or purchase of goods; advising clients regarding troublesome contract terms; ensuring proper contract administration; handling shipping disputes and risk of loss; representing clients in commercial disputes and litigation; assisting with enforcing judgments and collections; and assisting creditors with bankruptcy claims.
 Chris’s varied commercial clientele includes buyers and sellers of all types of goods including steel, electrical and lighting, lumber, roofing, mechanical, plumbing, solar, oil and petroleum products, apparel, electronic components, composite goods, and rental equipment.
+In 2025, Chris played a supporting role in the passage of landmark legislation amending California Civil Code §1788.2.
+The amendment established the first statutory definition of “trade credit” in California history and excluded trade credit from the Rosenthal Fair Debt Collection Practices Act — a change that provided clarity and protection to distributors and vendors that extend trade credit in California.

 Honors And Awards